syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 item.DisplayText = "Higher";

-// Sets the vaue to the list item
+// Sets the value to the list item

 item.Value = "1";